Aurumania Gold Bike Crystal Edition

 Gold-plated bikes are meant for the elite, but our website offers practical, high-quality bikes of every kind to riders who are young, old, inexperienced and proficient.
 Our selection includes the following.

 Road bikes are primarily designed for fast speeds and smooth surfaces such as pavement.
 With frames that are lighter and smoother than other types of bikes, road bikes can deliver speed, but they can’t carry heavy loads.
 Their slim-profile tires and drop handlebars make them ideally suited for on-road racing.
 Road bikes are also ideal for daily commuting, fitness-building and greener living.
+We cover different types of road bikes for people with different budgets, including the best road bike under 500 and present our readers with a detailed comparison of each bike.

 A mountain bike is meant for riding on rough terrain and off-road trails such as those found in the mountains.
 They typically feature flat or upright handlebars, low gear ranges and suspension or shock absorbers to even out the ride.
 Hardtail mountain bikes have only front suspension; full-suspension mountain bikes or duallies have both front and rear suspension.
 Although they can be used for light commuting, mountain bikes are not ideal for touring.